November 10, 2022 | 5-minute read

 So, what can you do?
 Here are 5 easy things to implement that I’ve seen working over and over again:

-Online scheduling will have an immediate impact on both call volume and patient satisfaction.
+Self-scheduling will have an immediate impact on both call volume and patient satisfaction.
 Most patients prefer to schedule their own appointments, and if you roll out self-scheduling for your most frequent appointment types, you’ll quickly see a decrease in your call volume and an increase in patient satisfaction.

 Bonus benefit: We typically see an uptick in new patients, as well, because you’ll be able to attract patients who either won’t or can’t call within open office hours.